aksxaay/typescript/javascript/documentation/namaste-javascript/namaste-javascript.md

 - whole code executed
 - synchronous + single threaded language.

+javascript is
-sync => one command at a time
-single thread => in specific order
+synchronous => one command at a time single thread => in specific order

-AJAX - asynchronous
+AJAX - Asynchronous Javascript and XML.
+Jquery - js library (interacts directly with the DOM) React - interacts the "virtual DOM"
-Execution context is what makes javascript beautiful
+Execution context is what makes javascript beautiful.

+jQuery - interactive without the need for low-level DOM manipulation.
+Had extensions and plugins as well.

+Ajax - creating dynamic and responsive we applications.
+Technique used to send and receive data from a server without having to refresh the entire web page.
+Basically partial updates.

+Basically three things that had to be taken care of
+- DOM Manipulation
+- Data fetching
+- Event handling

+The things from react that helped "replace" sorta was,
+- create reusable and modular components that handle their own rendering and state management.
+- you didn't have to manually manipulate the DOM as much, and let React take care of it.
+- `fetch()` and `axios` makes async calls to server and API.
+- JQuery made it easier to handle clicks, keypresses and form submissions.
+React has its own event handling system.

 ---

 ### 2. Call Stack

+It is the mechanism present in V8 browser engine / Node js runtime, which manages Execution Contexts

 Javascript Engine
 run
 - execution context is created
 - global execution context is created
-- Memory | Code
+- Memory Allocation Phase | Code Execution Phase
 - CRE -> creation phase / memory creation phase
 - allocates all memory to `n: undefined` every function is also auto allocated
 - skims through the whole program and allocates all variables and functions
 - undefined deserves a separate video altogether
-- whole function code is copied over
+- whole function code is stored at the execution context
 - function invocation
+- function invocation creates a new [execution context](./execution-context.js)

 when function is run **brand new execution context** created, basically like nested objects and things.

 Phase2 -> Code Execution Phase
-return goes back to the original execution context
+return goes back to the original execution context pops the context from the callstack
 - program over = execution context is deleted

 the entire thing is knows as the call stack